cloudywaters/cloudywaters.github.io/src/content/spec/about.md

-# About
+### About Me

-Hi,
+Hi there!

-Thanks for visiting my blog site!
+Thanks for stopping by my blog.
+I’m Michael Waters, though most people know me as Mick, and I’m based in Melbourne, Australia.

-My name is Michael Waters, most people call me Mick and I live in Melbourne, Australia.
+### A Bit About My Career

-## About my career
+I’m a passionate cloud technology leader with nearly two decades of experience.
+My journey has been all about bridging the gap between innovation and reliability to build future-ready tech solutions.
+While I primarily work within the Microsoft technology stack, I’m always curious about exploring new tools and approaches.
+I firmly believe that every technology has its place, and it’s all about finding the best fit for each unique challenge.

-I am a seasoned cloud technology leader with nearly two decades in the industry and a passion for architecting the future of technology solutions, where innovation meets reliability.
+Here are some of the areas I specialise in:

-I mostly work in the Microsoft technology stack but like to venture out and see what else is around from time to time.
-I like to think that every technology has its purpose and usually go with the best fit for the use case.
+🏛️ **Architecture & Strategy**: Developing resilient, scalable architectures that align with business goals and future growth.

-Throughout my career, I have honed my expertise in a range of domains:
+🛠️ **Product Design**: Creating cutting-edge cloud products that stretch the boundaries of what’s possible, tailored to real-world needs.

-🏛️ **Architecture & Strategy:** Crafting robust and forward-thinking architectures, driving strategies that align with business goals.
+🔧 **Operational Service Design & Management**: Ensuring seamless service delivery and optimising operational workflows for efficiency and customer satisfaction.

-🛠️ **Product Design:** Designing innovative and impactful cloud products that push the boundaries of what's possible.
+☁️ **Cloud Platform Expertise**: Deep knowledge of Azure, including CAF, WAF, Compute, and IaC, to build scalable, secure, and high-performing cloud environments.

-🔧 **Operational Service Design & Management:** Orchestrating seamless service delivery, optimizing operational efficiency, and ensuring customer satisfaction.
+🔐 **Identity & Security**: Designing and implementing robust identity and security frameworks to protect critical data and infrastructure.

-☁️ **Cloud Platform Expertise:** Proficient in the Azure cloud platform, including CAF, WAF, Compute, and IAC, leveraging these tools to build scalable and resilient solutions.
+🚀 **Agile & DevOps Advocate**: Promoting a culture of continuous improvement, agile thinking, and collaboration to drive high-impact, iterative development.

-🔐 **Identity & Security:** Prioritizing the utmost security, I specialise in implementing robust identity and security frameworks to safeguard critical assets.
+👥 **Leadership & Relationship Building**: Leading teams with a focus on mentorship, collaboration, and fostering a high-performance culture, while building strong, long-lasting relationships with clients and stakeholders to drive mutual success.

-🚀 **Agile & DevOps Champion:** Embracing Agile and DevOps methodologies, I foster a culture of continuous improvement, rapid iteration, and collaborative excellence.
+Thanks again for visiting my blog—I hope you find something helpful here!

-Thanks again for visiting.
-I hope you found something useful
+Cheers,
 Mick